yuting8902/LLM-Neo/README.md

 ```
 The script_Neo.py can generate for all 4 training-strategy **[SFT, LoRA, KD, Neo]** once time, the yaml will be generated to examples/train_neo and you can modify them manually.

-Follow the guideline propused by LLM-Neo paper, we set lr' = 10 $\times$ lr for LoRA and Neo automatically, please pay attention and it can be changed in your way.

 ### Advanced usage:
 ```